Nick Davila: 2012

-With the sting of defeat still fresh in their minds, Davila and the Rattlers were determined to make 2012 (his 3rd AFL season) a year of redemption.
-Nick once again led the Rattlers to a division crown at 13-5, and entered the post-season as the number two seed behind Aaron Garcia and the San Antonio Talons.
-They defeated division rival San Jose in the opening round, narrowly escaping with a 54-48 victory.
+In 2012, Davila once again led the Rattlers to a division crown at 13–5, and entered the postseason as the number two seed behind Aaron Garcia and the San Antonio Talons.
+They defeated division rival San Jose in the opening round, narrowly escaping with a 54–48 victory.
 In the 2nd round they faced off against their other West conference rivals, the Utah Blaze who had managed to upset Garcia's Talons the week before.
-In again another close contest, the Rattlers held on to defeat the Blaze 75-68, clinching their 2nd straight National Conference Title.
-Davila and the Rattlers returned to the ArenaBowl and were determined to make sure this trip would have a much different result.
-Arizona faced the American Conference Champion Philadelphia Soul, who entered the game as the AFL's top ranked team at 15-3 and heavy favorites in the match-up.
-Nick and his squad were not intimated.
-In convincing fashion they shredded the Soul, forcing them to commit 3 key turnovers early in the contest and pounding them into submission for a 72-54 victory.
-Nick Davila was named the MVP of ArenaBowl XXV and the Rattlers earned their 3rd title in franchise history.
-With the win, the Rattlers redeemed themselves from their heartbreaking last second loss in the title game the previous season.
+In again another close contest, the Rattlers held on to defeat the Blaze 75–68, clinching their 2nd straight National Conference Title.
+Arizona faced the American Conference Champion Philadelphia Soul in the ArenaBowl, who entered the game as the AFL's top ranked team at 15–3 and heavy favorites in the match-up.
+Arizona forced the Soul to commit three key turnovers early in the contest and eventually won 72–54.
+Davila was named the MVP of ArenaBowl XXV and the Rattlers earned their 3rd title in franchise history.

 2013

-Davila re-signed with the Rattlers in 2013, signing a two-year contract.
+In 2013, Davila signed a two-year contract extension with the Rattlers.
 He led the Rattlers to their 3rd consecutive ArenaBowl appearance.
 During ArenaBowl XXVI, Davila threw 6 touchdown passes, hitting game MVP, Rod Windsor, 10 times (50% of Davila's completions).
-The Rattlers defeated the Philadelphia Soul again 48-39, and became the first squad since the 1995 and 96 Tampa Bay Storm, to repeat as back to back Arenabowl Champions.
+The Rattlers defeated the Philadelphia Soul again 48–39, and became the first squad since the 1995 and 96 Tampa Bay Storm, to repeat as back-to-back Arenabowl Champions.
 The Rattlers also became the first team in AFL history to repeat as champions the following year against the same opponent.

 2014

-In 2014, Davila lead the Rattlers to a 15-3 regular season record.
-He threw for 4,778 yards and 127 touchdowns, completing 66.5% of his passes, and throwing only 11 interceptions, en route to a fourth consecutive appearance for the Rattlers in the ArenaBowl.
-In ArenaBowl XXVII, Davila threw eight touchdowns, went 19-for-24 for 237 yards, and threw only one interception in their 72-32 route of the American Conference champion Cleveland Gladiators.
+In 2014, Davila led the Rattlers to a 15–3 regular season record.
+He threw for 4,778 yards and 127 touchdowns, completing 66.5% of his passes, and throwing only 11 interceptions, en route to a fourth consecutive appearance in the ArenaBowl.
+In ArenaBowl XXVII, Davila threw eight touchdowns, went 19-for-24 for 237 yards, and threw only one interception in their 72–32 rout of the American Conference champion Cleveland Gladiators.
 This victory made the Rattlers only the second team to win three consecutive ArenaBowls, and earned Davila the Russell Athletic Offensive Player of the Game award, as well as his second ArenaBowl MVP award.